-As previously reported the Port Authority completed the program of HABS/HAER (Historic American Building Survey / Historic American Engineering Record) documentation of the WTC Site and submitted the documentation to SHPO in 2005.
+As previously reported The Port Authority of New York and New Jersey (Port Authority) completed the program of HABS/HAER (Historic American Building Survey / Historic American Engineering Record) documentation of the WTC Site and submitted the documentation to SHPO in 2005.
 The Port Authority completed the Phase IB Archaeological Investigation for the East Bathtub and the report was accepted by SHPO in 2006.